The Suicide Motor Club

 The Suicide Motor Club is a 2016 horror novel by American author Christopher Buehlman, who also provided the narration for the audiobook edition.
 It was first published in the United States on June 7, 2016, through Berkley Books and is about a nomadic band of vampires and the lone survivor of their blood lust.
-The book ties into Buehlman's prior novel The Lesser Dead via the character Clayton, who is repeatedly referenced by The Lesser Deads main characters.
+The book ties into Buehlman's prior novel The Lesser Dead via the character Clayton, who is repeatedly referred to by The Lesser Deads main characters.

 Synopsis

 The book is set in the 1960s, where a group of nomadic vampires drive across America in muscle cars in search of victims.
 They attack Judith Lamb and her family, killing her husband and son.
 Judith herself almost dies but manages to survive and join a convent in the hope that it will bring her peace.
 In the convent she's approached by The Bereaved, a group of vampire hunters seeking the destruction of all vampires.